Gillberg (wrestler): Independent circuit (1995–1998)

-Return to World Wrestling Federation/Entertainment/WWE
+Return to World Wrestling Federation/Entertainment/WWE (1998–2000)

 J.O.B.
 Squad (1998–1999)

-In 1998, Gill made his return to the World Wrestling Federation at Survivor Series as Mankind's mystery opponent.
+In 1998, Gill made his return to the World Wrestling Federation at Survivor Series as Mankind's mystery opponent with a bald head.
 Vince McMahon seemingly facilitated Mankind's route to victory in a tournament for the vacant WWF Championship as he appeared to be McMahon's favorite to win.
 McMahon built up the suspense before the entrance by referring to Gill as a wrestler with an unmatched win–loss record.
 Although the statement was implied that Mankind's opponent won more than lost in his career, the exact opposite was true, and Gill was squashed by Mankind.

 He later joined The J.O.B.
 Squad with Al Snow, Scorpio and Bob Holly.
 During this time, Gill became notable for "ending Marc Mero's career" when Mero challenged him to a match, announcing to the crowd that he would retire from wrestling if he could not beat Gill.
 Gill won the match with some help from the J.O.B.
 Squad, and Mero left the WWF, although he did not legit retire.